AlexBlayE/csv_graphs_tkinter/README.md

 ## Method of use

-You will introduce a csv document, an then pulse go.
+You will introduce a csv document, then pulse go.
 In the second window you can select the data will be displayed.

 ---